Danyl101/LSTM-BERT-predictor-with-web-scraper/Documentation/Journal.md

 Iteartion 3 [LOADER]

-Build an advanced get function which creats a link with the site and receives logs from there , thus allowing more advanced debugging,
+Build an advanced get function which creats a link with the site and receives logs from there , thus allowing more advanced debugging, added debugging into every single layer of the program and found the core issues which was a pathing issue , where new spaces caused error in the windows file naming system , updated the sanitizer of filenames

 ___________________________
 ___________________________